Dave Mitchell (soccer): Managerial career

 2015 he was engaged by Mike Charlsworth the owner of Central Coast Mariners FC in the Australian A League as GM of Asia.
 This was for possible connections and joint ventures in the growing Asia market.

 Worked with Frenz United in Malaysia with ex Liverpool legend Steve McMahon to help bring the under 19's of Frenz United to the final of the Asian Championship trophy where they were defeated by a robust and tough Japanese team Kashima Antlers in the final.

-2015 – 2016 in the past Mitchell has also work as a scout for Feyenoord Rotterdam and is currently their Asian Ambassador for the club.
+2015 – 2016 in the past Mitchell has also worked as a scout for Feyenoord Rotterdam and is currently their Asian Ambassador for the club.